-Daniel Mackinzie is not yet examined: this is the ninth day of his imprisonment.
+Daniel Mackenzie is not yet examined; this is the ninth day of his imprisonment.

-Before six this morning, we proceeded to search for the stolen furs at Brandon-house, as the Warrant expresses it.
-We began with the Dry Good Stores, and no furs being found there, the keys were delivered up to me, according to what, had been agreed last night with the Earl.
+Before six this morning, we proceeded to search for the stolen furs at Braudon-house, as the Warrant expresses it.
+We began with the Dry Good Stores, and no furs being found there, the keys were delivered up to me, according to what had been agreed last night with the Earl.
 Upon entering the Fur Store, they found a vast quantity of peltries, some packed and others not.
 They saw the difficulty of their enterprise, and in order to put it off, to kill time, and to throw the North-West Company's Concerns more and more into confusion, new and arbitrary orders were issued by Lord Selkirk, to search the stores over again which had just been gone through, under the provoking pretext, that furs, papers, or other articles might be concealed in the bales of dry goods.
 I however refused to admit them again, as they had once already, in their capacity as constables, declared that they were satisfied the objects of their search were not there.
 This was reported to the Earl, and as his Lordship thinks nothing of issuing Warrants to the first who applies for them, a fresh one was immediately made out, which was presented to me before it was dry; this arbitrary document was of the same tenor as the one mentioned before, only with the addition of the words, "and various articles."

 ^{} These were the furs stated before to have been taken on the 19th May.
-See page 60.
+See page 50.

 It certainly required more than a common stock of patience to submit to such a number of wilful provocations; especially where it was evident they originated in interested motives, the spirit of retaliation, and the criminal object they had in view, of the total destruction of our trade, and where too they were backed by a ferocious band of lawless soldiery, with arms and artillery; where too these illegal acts were all committed under the pretence of Law, and where the only acting Magistrate was at once our violent oppressor, and our interested rival in trade.
 Though but little acquainted with the British Laws, I cannot allow myself to think they can in any way sanction Lord Selkirk's conduct.
-And I cannot help remarking here, that at the time of the French Invasion of my own country, I witnessed much injustice, and a defiance of law and morality, with all the evils accruing to a country overrun by a debauched and ferocious military horde, yet I saw no injustice so glaring as what was committed by the Earl of Selkirk and his agents here.

-I have just this moment returned from one of the Warehouses, where they are searching, as they call it, for papers or arms in suspicious places, but where they are committing acts which would make a French Douanier blush; and all this authorized, instigated, and ordered by a man, vested with the dignity of a Magistrate, and who has the honour of being a Peer of the Realm of Great Britain.
+And I cannot help remarking here, that at the time of the French Invasion of my own country, I witnessed much injustice, and a defiance of law and morality. with all the evils accruing to a country overrun by a debanched and ferocious military horde, yet I saw no injustice so glaring as what was committed by the Earl of Selkirk and his agents here, authorized, instigated, and ordered by a man, vested with the dignity of a Magistrate, and who has the honour of being a Peer of the Realm of Great Britain.
 They are cutting open bales packed ready for embarkation, and where it is most clearly evident that nothing they are searching for can be concealed.
 Certainly their warrant does not authorize them to take inventories of the contents, in order to promote Lord Selkirk's mercantile views, to turn every thing upside down, and to leave in a confused heap, what had cost many a day's labour to get ready and pack up.
-I have remonstrated against their conduct, but they laugh at me.
+I have remoustrated against their conduct, but they laugh at me.
 The presence of Lord Selkirk with his troops, and the absence of all law and right, support them in this behaviour.
 Capt.
 Matthey, and M'Pherson the constable, were the actors in this disgraceful scene.